landlab/landlab/docs/source/development/practices/continuous_integration.rst

 are working properly.

-Landlab uses `Travis <https://travis-ci.org>`_ for continuous integration testing.
+Landlab uses `Travis <https://travis-ci.org>`_ for continuous integration testing on OSX and Linux.
 The `landlab page on Travis <https://travis-ci.org/landlab/landlab>`_ shows the latest testing results.
 A new set of tests are executed whenever any changes are pushed to the Landlab repository and with every pull request.
-We currently run test suites for Python versions 3.5, and 3.6.
+We currently run test suites for Python versions 3.6 and 3.7 (soon to include 3.8).

-Continuous integration for Windows is done on `Appveyor <https://ci.appveyor.com>`_ and also tests with Python 3.5, and 3.6.
+Continuous integration for Windows is done on `Appveyor <https://ci.appveyor.com>`_ and also tests for the same Python versions as OSX and Linux.

 Once you send a pull request from GitHub, you will be taken to the Landlab pull request page and all unit tests are run.
 You will see the status